 Our graduate program is designed to give students the scholarly skills, knowledge, and relationships needed to carry out independent research and to have a successful professional life.

-and a Spring Research Conference.
-The department also offers the Rosenberg Sociology-in-Process Series and the Sociology Colloquia Series, which sponsors presentations by leading scholars from North America.
+The department offers the Rosenberg Sociology-in-Process Series and the Sociology Colloquia Series, which sponsors presentations by leading scholars from North America.

 Historically, our graduates have in fact achieved a high job placement rate.
 A 2015 alumni survey showed that almost all of our recent graduates (38 of 41 respondents) were in full-time professional careers or in further full-time postgraduate or postdoctoral training.